nayeem92/Palworld-Dedicated-Server-Flask-Dashboard-Tailscale-Access-/README.md

 ## Features
 - Host your own Palworld server (v0.5.3)
 - Start/Stop/Restart server from a web dashboard
-- Change server settings like EXP rate, difficulty, stamina drain, etc.
+- Change server settings like EXP rate, difficulty, stamina drain, etc. in a user friendly dashboard instead of CLI
 - Backup game saves with one click
 - Access the server dashboard from anywhere via Tailscale